 Before the last few hundred years the English language had no fixed system of spelling rules.
 For that reason, spelling variations occurred commonly in Anglo Norman surnames.
 Over the years, many variations of the name Dawsum were recorded, including Dawson, Daweson and others.

 Early Notables of the Dawsum family (pre 1700)

-More information is included under the topic Early Dawsum Notables in all our PDF Extended History products and printed products wherever possible.
+Another 38 words (3 lines of text) are included under the topic Early Dawsum Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Dawsum family to Ireland

 Some of the Dawsum family moved to Ireland, but this topic is not covered in this excerpt.